portugueslab/Tanaka_2025_hysteresis/README.md

 ## Dataset
 The dataset to be analyzed by this repository will be uploaded to Zenodo (doi: 10.5281/zenodo.16085585) (in preparation).

+The dataset containts raw behavioral as well as preprocessed imaging data.

+Data are arranged in directories corresponding to each notebook file.
+Put unpacked data directories under the `data` folder in the repository.

 ## Environment
 We recommend you use anaconda to manage the environment to run the notebooks.
 The notebooks on this repository depends on following packages: